wp-slimstat/wp-slimstat/readme.txt

 = 4.8.5.1 =
 * [Fix] Some icons in the Access Log were broken and not displayed as expected.
 * [Fix] Added extra code to make sure a callback function is defined for any given report.
+* [Fix] Top reports where displaying an incorrect percentage value on the WordPress dashboard (thank you, [scruffy1 and a305587](https://wordpress.org/support/topic/dashboard-widgets-showing-0)).

 = 4.8.5 =
 * [New] Introduced option to not track pageviews based on the ACCEPT-LANGUAGE header sent by the browser.